6. Database Management with the JDBC API

 Class.forName("sun.jdbc.odbc.JdbcOdbcDriver");

-System.out.println("Connection to database " + DB + " established");
+System.out.println("Connexion avec la base " + DB + " établie");

-// Create a Statement object
+// creation of a Statement object

-// execute the query
+// query execution

 // number of columns

-while(RS.next()){ // as long as there is a row to process
+while(RS.next()){ // as long as there's a line to operate

-// display it on the screen
+// it is displayed on screen

-for(int i=1;i<nbColumns;i++)
+for(int i=1;i<nbColonnes;i++)

 System.out.print(RS.getString(i)+",");